captkirk88/monkeyspeak/wiki/Libraries.md

 (5:202) delete file {...}.
 (1:203) and the file {...} can be written to,
 (5:203) create file {...}.
-(1:250) and variable % is a table,
+(5:204) create a temporary file and put the location into variable % (1:250) and variable % is a table,
 (5:250) create a table as %.
 (6:250) for each entry in table % put it into %,